 Not surprisingly, the first corporations to use Blockchain traceability solutions in their supply chain trade (Unilever, Carrefour, Cargill, Nestlé, Dole, Walmart) were involved in these types of food groups.

-Blockchain food traceability solutions can help track food sources in foodborne illness cases, detect food fraud and limit food waste.
+Blockchain in food supply chains can help track food sources in foodborne illness cases, detect food fraud and limit food waste.
 So that the entire processes are recorded in a decentralized, fully digital, visible, and tamper-proof ledger, creating a secure and resilient supply chain.

 How can Blockchain ensure data quality and integrity in supply chain traceability?